everdark/ArgParser/README.md

 # ArgParser
-command line argument parser for R, implemented in S4
+Inspired by the module `argparse` in python, a command line argument parser for R, implemented in S4 without external dependency.
+Still in beta!

 ## Installation
 ```R